 As soon as I learned how to read and discovered the magic of storytelling, I began sneaking flashlights to bed for reading after the lights went out.
-With a homebuilder, musician, writer for a father and creative spirit, arts lover, urban designer for a mother, I was encouraged to express myself.
+With a homebuilder, musician, and writer for a father and creative spirit, arts lover, and urban designer for a mother, I was encouraged to express myself.
 That also meant I learned quickly how to write and spell properly.
 It pains me to this day to find errors in ads and publications, on menus and street signs, and even in social media posts.
 Dear Twitter, I wish you had an edit button!

 The Early Years

 When I was 9, I began my career as an actress in community theater and decided I’d be a teacher if that fell through.
 I spent the first half of my undergraduate career at Meredith College, where I wrote for the literary magazine, The Acorn, and was a staff writer on the paper, The Herald.
-Eventually I transferred to East Carolina University, where I focused more on education, but kept English as my concentration.
+Eventually I transferred to East Carolina University, where I focused on education, but kept English as my concentration.

 I now hold a Master of Arts in English concentrated in Technical and Professional Communications and Professional Communications Certificate.
 I achieved both of those in two years while simultaneously working full-time and graduated with a 4.0.
 I am a professional writer and editor, who proudly wears the hats “Issue Advocate,” “Communications Specialist,” and “Strategist.”

 Outside of my professional identity, I’m still very much a visionary about living a full life filled with gratitude and optimism and have loads of “favorite things.”
 Having grown up on the Outer Banks, less than a mile from the great Atlantic Ocean, I appreciate simplicity.
 I am fascinated by learning the “story” behind a place, since the Outer Banks hosts the story of the New World, known as America.
 This has also fueled my love of travel to places like Charleston, London, Paris, Zambia, and exploring as much of North Carolina as much as I can see.